krawalli/meteor-formation/GUIDE.md

   });
 ```

-To define the schema inside the model add a schema property like so:
+To define the schema inside the model add a schema object.
+Each value inside the schema object should be either a Formation Field, a Model, or an Array with a single Model in it.
 ```javascript
   Items = new Formation.Model({
     collection: new Meteor.Collection('items'),